 As an entrepreneur you have to wear multiple hats, but working in your business, instead of on it, is a much less valuable use of your time – especially if sales grow and you don’t have the capacity to adequately serve customers or give yourself down time.

-Be very careful of not overworking yourself or your staff and plan ahead of when you need to hire.
-Do this by assessing your staff capacity, and projected sales (more on that later).
+Be very careful of not overworking yourself or your employees and plan ahead of when you need to hire.
+Do this by assessing your employee capacity, and projected sales (more on that later).

-When you do eventually hire, keep in mind there will be a delay in finding, recruiting, training and mentoring your staff to get them up to a productive level.
+When you do eventually hire, keep in mind there will be a delay in finding, recruiting, training and mentoring your employee to get them up to a productive level.

-To help mediate the risk in hiring new staff, consider placing existing staff, or new staff on a flexible working arrangement, whether that be casual or part time.
-This allows you to adequately schedule the right amount of staff relative to the sales volume you receive.
+To help mediate the risk in hiring new employees, consider placing existing employees, or new employees on a flexible working arrangement, whether that be casual or part time.
+This allows you to adequately schedule the right amount of employees relative to the sales volume you receive.